steelswords/blog/content/blog/the-giveback-license.md

 But they are then required to either open source their fork of that library or submit a pull request.

 Win-win, right?
-The company gets access to fairly permissable software to speed their development times.
+The company gets access to fairly permissible software to speed their development times.
 The FOSS project gets contributions back whenever a user implements a new feature or fix, and the developers at the company can feel safe adding a Giveback-licensed library to their app because it won't